ILCogCompCuratorToHadoop/CuratorHadoopInterface/README.md

 Manifest
 ----------------------------------------

-Ensure that, in addition to your standard Hadoop and Curator installations, the following files are present in your directories:
+Ensure that, in addition to your standard Hadoop and custom Curator installations on a GNU/Linux system, the following files are present in your directories:

 * `hadoop-1.0.3/`